Macroeconomic Simulation of a Global Carbon Tax Shock I

 Kemar Whyte is a senior economist at the National Institute of Economic and Social Research, specialising in macroeconomic modeling and forecasting.
 His research interests include financial stability and macroprudential regulation and supervision as well as applied macroeconomics and economic policy.
 Prior to joining NIESR in 2019, I obtained a masters degree in Economics from the University of the West Indies and a Ph.D. in economics from The University of Sheffield.

-There are no available videos from "Kemar Whyte"
+There are no available Videos from "Kemar Whyte"